FDA approved 20142 studies reviewed

 Important cautions

-• Bupropion lowers the seizure threshold — do not take if you have a seizure disorder or have had a seizure.
-Avoid if you drink alcohol heavily, as this further increases seizure risk.
+• Bupropion makes seizures more likely — do not take if you have epilepsy or have ever had a seizure.
+Avoid if you drink heavily, as alcohol further increases seizure risk.

-• Do not take this drug if you currently use any opioid medication (including codeine, tramadol, or opioid cough medicines) — it will trigger acute withdrawal.
+• Do not take this drug if you currently use any opioid painkiller (including codeine, tramadol, or opioid cough medicines) — it will throw you into sudden withdrawal.

-• Bupropion carries a boxed warning about increased suicidal thoughts in people under 25.
-Discuss your mental health history with your doctor before starting.
+• Bupropion carries a serious FDA warning about increased suicidal thoughts in people under 25.
+Talk to your doctor about your mental health history before starting.

 Practical guide